gaurav-bhardwaj29/cyberlabswoc/README.md

 ## Implementation

 #### Linear Regression
 Implementing Linear Regression was straightforward.
 At first, I made hypothesis and cost function for calculating label and loss at each step respectively, followed by gradient descent.
-I also triend mini batch gradient descent but it was performing worse than regular gradient descent.
+I also tried mini batch gradient descent but it was performing worse than regular gradient descent.
 Then I standardized the features and finally, calculated RMSE on test set: it turned out to be 74.717, very close to Sklearn's 74.710.
 ![](Images/download.png)
 #### Polynomial Regression
 The implementation of Polynomial Regression is similar to Linear regression.
 I created additional feature columns of x^2, y^2, and z^2, but the performance was not upto the mark.
 Then I was advised by my mentor to add xy, yz and zx columns as well, and it drastically improved the model's performance.
 At the end, with the help of some feature engineering I was able to get a R2-score of 0.99 and RMSE around 12.